 Note that I’m using SEMrush here.
 And the numbers above are only for US traffic, on desktop.

 Global traffic on all devices is much higher – anywhere from 10-20x higher than the number shown in most cases for US-targeted sites.

 Link profile research

-Once we’ve identified large niches that have lots of high volume keywords, it’s time to analyze how difficult it will be to build links to our own site if we were to enter the same niche.
+Once we’ve identified large niches that have lots of high volume keywords, it’s time to analyze how difficult (and how expensive) it will be to build links to our own site if we were to enter the same niche.
 High quality backlinks like HARO are not cheap so if your niche requires top links, you want to budget for this.

 Analyze the top sites in the industry and check how many referring domains they have, how many new linking root domains are they acquiring per month (take the total number of new linking root domains for the last 90 days and divide it by 3) and what their DR is.

 To help narrow down your research, try to analyze sites that are niche specific, preferably affiliate sites.